tolgaizdas/personal-website/src/data/blogs/blog1/content.md

 The most overwhelming part was getting letters of recommendation.
 I'd already gone through this process when applying for scholarships I didn't get, but it helped me get familiar with it.
 I had to decide which professors to ask for letters.
 I got one from Prof. Banu Diri, with whom I worked on an undergraduate research project; one from Prof. Mehmet Fatih Amasyalı, whose lab I was part of; and the last one from Prof. Mehmet Sıddık Aktaş, who earned his MSc and PhD in the U.S. and helped me a lot throughout this process.

 Getting the letters wasn't too hard because I already had good relationships with these professors.
 But the repeated requests to fill out recommendation forms for every university were a bit embarrassing.
-For those unfamiliar with the process, professors don't upload the letters themselves; instead, you have to enter their emails into each university's system, and the system emails them to upload the letter.
+For those unfamiliar with the process, you do not upload the letters yourself; instead, you have to enter the professors' emails into each university's system, and the system emails them to upload the letter.
 Doing this for so many schools can feel awkward to ask over and over again.
 Thankfully, my professors were kind and never hesitated to help.

 Once the letters were set, I had to write a statement of purpose (SoP) for each university.
 That's a detailed topic on its own, but you can find plenty of advice online or on university websites.